swoopsta/LEMP-Server-Xenial-16.04/readme.md

 You can read more about Brotli at [https://github.com/google/brotli](https://github.com/google/brotli).

-Unfortunately Google isn't the best at keeping the official Nginx Brotli plugin as updated as needed.
+Unfortunately, Google isn't the best at keeping the official Nginx Brotli plugin as updated as needed.
 Instead we're going to be using a forked version that has more regular updates.
 If this changes in the future we'll adjust accordingly.
 ```
 cd /usr/src
 sudo git clone https://github.com/eustas/ngx_brotli.git